 The overvoltage protection shall control the three line voltages (OR logic) with two thresholds of intervention.

 The line voltages shall be measured directly (or derived from the phase voltages if use of non-inductive VTs is made).
+The direct sensing of LV voltages is also accepted.

 Maximum threshold voltage